 1 Corinthians 6:12 – “… all things are lawful for me, but not all things are profitable.
 All things are lawful for me, but I will not be mastered by anything.”

 If we’re not mindful, we can get legalistic and hyper-focused about losing weight.
 How many calories are in the meal, or how many steps did I get today?
 It can become all-consuming.
-But this scripture is a reminder that this journey is not about what you eat or how much you exercise.
-It’s about learning to live in freedom with not being enslaved to anything.
+But this scripture is a reminder that this journey is not about what you eat or how much you exercise, it’s about learning to live in freedom without being enslaved to anything.

 1 Corinthians 6:19-20 ESV – “Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were brought with a price.
 So glorify God in your body.”

 Much like Romans 12:2, this scripture will change your perspective on how to view your body.
 Let it remind you of the incredible price that was paid.
 As you meditate on this scripture, let it remind you that your body is not yours do with as you please.
 The living God himself lives in us!

 2 Timothy 1:7 NLT – “For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.”